 The complete termination of parental rights is a judgment that is rarely handed down and never done lightly.
 Termination of parental rights (TPR) means that a parent loses all of their rights to both physical and legal custody of their child.

 TPR judgments occur when a parent has become unfit to care for a child, abandoned or neglected their child, or caused their child serious, physical, mental, or emotional harm through abuse.
-A TPR is a permanent order.
-That means that once a parent has their parental rights terminated, they can never be reinstated.

 Suppose a father discovers that his ex-spouse’s new boyfriend is either abusing his children or his ex-spouse in front of the children.
-The father is within his right to file a petition with the court for full custody of the children.
-He can argue that the mother is incapable of protecting the children and that they would therefore be safer if they lived with him.
+The father is within his right to file a petition with the court for full physical custody of the children.

 Factors Considered by the Court